OptimomEngineer/RoboND-Perception-Project/writeup_template.md

 I rotated the robot with a function I created using the simple mover coding we had learnt earlier in the course.
 I allowed a general turn of (+/-)1.57 radians that and then when the robot reached a sufficient joint angle, I published the joint angle I received from the jointstate value that I subscribed to in the function using this: pr2_base_mover_pub.publish(joint_state.position[0]).
 Then of course I rotated back to original state in order to complete the challenge.
 I compared the subscribed value to the given value and then when reached i wanted to create a collision map and then append to the one I created for objects and table.
 I ran out of time and need to figure out how to take a snapshot of my new view to save and then append.

 #### pick and place with current front view (without collision map of side tables)
 I moved on to complete the Pick and Place extra challenge.
 I published a pointcloud to the /pr2/3d_map/points topic by ammended each pointcloud for each object that was not going to be picked up and then ammended the table to the collision map.
+I did this by nesting loops after I found out that the robot was skipping items because the detected objects list wasn't in the same order as the yaml list.
+So once I nested the loops to find each item and append the centroid for each object, the robot was able to identify the correct objects and adjust the collision map for each desired object.
 After the object was picked up I then cleared the collision map using some octomap commands that I learned from a ROS book.(See code for details)

 here you see the collision map for the first object in world 2 for biscuits.